- How is uterine sarcoma treated?

 Hormone therapy is the use of hormones or hormone-blocking drugs to fight cancer.
 It is mainly used to treat patients with endometrial stromal sarcomas and is rarely used for the other types of uterine sarcomas.

-Progesterone-like hormones such as megestrol (Megace®) or medroxyprogesterone (Provera®) can be used.
+Progestins are drugs that act like the hormone progesterone.
+The progestins used most often to treat uterine sarcoma are megestrol (Megace®) and medroxyprogesterone (Provera®).
 Side effects can include increased blood sugar levels in patients with diabetes.
 Hot flashes, night sweats, and weight gain (from fluid retention and an increased appetite) also occur.
 Rarely, serious blood clots are seen in patients taking progestins.

 Gonadotropin-releasing hormone agonists